ionic-team/ionicons/readme.md

 }
 ```

-## Stroke weight
+## Stroke width
-When using an `outline` icon variant it is possible to adjust the stroke weight, for improved visual balance relative to the icon's size or relative to the weight of adjacent text.
-You can set a specific size by applying the `--ionicon-stroke-weight` CSS custom property to the `ion-icon` component.
+When using an `outline` icon variant it is possible to adjust the stroke width, for improved visual balance relative to the icon's size or relative to the width of adjacent text.
+You can set a specific size by applying the `--ionicon-stroke-width` CSS custom property to the `ion-icon` component.
 The default value is 32px.

 ```html
 <ion-icon name="heart-outline"></ion-icon>